Lay3rLabs/example-avs-oracle/oracle-example/README.md

 This produces a Wasm component bindary that can be found in the workspace target directory (`../target/wasm32-wasip1/release/oracle_example.wasm`).

+Optionally, run `cargo fmt` to format the source and generated files before commiting the code.

 ## Testing

 To run the unit tests, build the component first with: